pimlicolabs/erc20-paymaster/README.md

 # `ERC20Paymaster` contract

+> **⚠️ DEPRECATION NOTICE ⚠️**: This implementation is deprecated and no longer maintained.
+The new ERC-20 paymaster implementation is available at [pimlicolabs/singleton-paymaster](https://github.com/pimlicolabs/singleton-paymaster).

 ## Overview

 This repository contains an ERC-4337 paymaster implementation allowing users to pay for gas fees with ERC-20 tokens, leveraging an oracle to fetch latest prices.
 The contract takes the max fee during the paymaster validation step, and refunds excess tokens if the actual gas cost is lower than the initially provided amount.
 It also allows updating price configuration and withdrawing tokens by the contract owner.